-If you have been looking around for how to get your digital nomad visa in Malaysia, look no further!
+If you have been looking around for how to get your Malaysia digital nomad visa or De Rantau Nomad Pass, look no further!
 I’m here to tell you all about it!

 With digital nomad culture on the rise, many countries are expanding their visa formalities to allow for easier long-term stay options and to open up more opportunities to digital nomads from all over the world.

 Malaysia is no exception, launched on 1 October 2022 de Rantau Program is introduced to accommodate digital nomads who are looking at how to apply for a digital nomad visa Malaysia.

 With a beautiful mix of tradition and modern living, Malaysia is fast becoming a prime digital nomad destination.

 - The types of visas that are available for digital nomads in Malaysia